ziji-z/Sonic-and-Visual-Exploration-of-the-Riemann-Zeta-Function/README.md

   <img src="final/media/1.11%20-%20i7.png" alt="z = 1.11 - i7" style="width:30%">
 </p>

 Pretty cool!
-Now let's listen to it.
-The video should be submitted as **convergence sound.mp4**.
+Now let's listen to [Convergent Sound](https://dai.ly/x8qo4om).
 It includes a little animation of the Riemann Zeta converging.

 Here's what's happening in the clip and what you're listening to.
 While the python script is churning out the partial sums (which are logged in the terminal in the upper right of the video) pd (the sound software) receives it:
 <p align="center">